michaeldll/canta/README.md

 As barebones as I can go.
 You probably don't want to use this, but feel free to.

-Featuring: only 2 dependencies, fast build times and typescript support with esbuild, sass support with `esbuild-sass-plugin `.
+Featuring: only 2 dependencies, fast build times and typescript support with `esbuild`, sass support with `esbuild-sass-plugin `.

 ## How to develop :